-On September 14, 2018, the U.S. District Court for the Eastern District of California preliminarily approved a $40 million settlement to resolve putative claims for tens of thousands of dairy farms alleging that cooperative DairyAmerica Inc. and affiliate California Dairies conspired to boost profits by artificially depressing the price of milk products paid to farmers.
+On May 9, 2019, the Honorable Anthony W. Ishii of the U.S. District Court for the Eastern District of California granted final approval of a $40 million settlement, resolving putative claims for tens of thousands of dairy farmers who alleged that cooperative DairyAmerica Inc. and affiliate California Dairies conspired to boost profits by artificially depressing the price of milk products paid to farmers.
 The $40 million settlement is a remarkable recovery, considering the USDA Inspector General’s independent analysis estimated damages from the misreporting at $50 million.

 On May 29, 2009, the Court appointed Cohen Milstein Sellers & Toll PLLC sole interim class counsel.
 In appointing the firm interim class counsel, Magistrate Judge Dennis Beck of the Eastern District of California noted Cohen Milstein’s experience in complex litigation and pointed to the firm’s pre-trial “investigation into the alleged misconduct and identification of the legal theory of the case.”